 The African Americans: Many Rivers To Cross

-KPBS will rebroadcast all six episodes in an AFRICAN AMERICANS: MANY RIVERS TO CROSS marathon on Saturday, March 22, 2014, beginning at 9:30 a.m.
+KPBS will rebroadcast all six episodes of AFRICAN AMERICANS: MANY RIVERS TO CROSS on Saturday, September 6, 2014, beginning at 9:30 a.m.

 This six-hour series chronicles the full sweep of African-American history, from the origins of slavery on the African continent through more than four centuries of remarkable historic events up to the present.
 Presented and written by Harvard scholar Henry Louis Gates, Jr., the series draws on some of America’s top historians and heretofore untapped primary sources, guiding viewers on an engaging journey across two continents to shed new light on the experience of being African American.
 Among those interviewed are Kathleen Cleaver, Charlayne Hunter-Gault, Congressman John Lewis, civil rights activist Diane Nash and more.

 Henry Louis Gates, Jr.'s 100 Amazing Facts About the Negro